mth229/mth229.github.io/index.md

 you.
 This magic attempts to automatically identify what your computer system needs and acts accordingly.

 The above commands need only be done when new packages are being installed.
-However, each time you wish to actual **use** an external package in a session, it must be added.
+However, each time you wish to actually **use** an external package in a session, it must be added.
 This is done with the `using` command, as `using Plots`
 """)
 ```